38th Annual Stanford Invitational

 - I went for politics DA a lot.
 Its the only debate thing I'm a genuine expert in, at least in debate terms.

-- I do not "get" the topic (inequality) yet.
+- I do not "get" the topic (IPR) yet.
 I did not go to camp.
-Debate like this is Mich finals at your own peril.

 - I have some familiarity with the following K lit - cap, Foucault/Agamben, Lacan/psychoanalysis, security, nuclear rhetoric, nihilism, non-violence, and gendered language.